TritonDataCenter/manta/docs/user-guide/rbac.md

-When a user wants to access a resource, the access system checks whether the user belongs to a role associated with the resource.
+When a user wants to access a resource, the access system checks whether the user is a default member of role(s) associated with the resource.
 If so, the access system checks the policies associated with the role to determine whether the user can access the resource.

+If a specific role is passed in the request header (e.g. `-H "Role: operator"`), the access system will evaluate the permissions for that specific role only.

 The account owner always has complete access to every resource in the account.